-- First, identify your objectives.
+- Identify your objectives.
 What do you want to accomplish with a social media presence?
-Do you want to drive membership/leads, promote your advocacy/work, inform/engage your audience, or some mix thereof?
+Do you want to drive membership/leads, promote your advocacy/work, inform/engage your audience or some mix thereof?
 What other business objectives can a social media presence help you achieve?

 - Choose which platforms to join.
 What social media platforms are your members on?
 Do the demographics of the platform match your membership and/or your target audience?
 Do you have tools to automate posting across multiple platforms?
 What types of content do the platforms support?